rozek/notes-on-gundb/README.md

 It goes very well with **reactive programming** frameworks based on **observables** (sometimes called **signals**) which, when changed, automatically trigger updates of a user interface at the required places (or invoke any other dependent function)

-### Data Modelling ###

 ### Data Mapping ###

 Business data rarely fits directly to a GunDB node as the contents of such a node are limited to `null`, boolean, number or string values and links.
 GunDB neither supports arrays nor nested objects - even if these are used to hold **tuples** and **structures** whose elements are not meant to be changed individually but only as a whole.
-Furthermore, business objects are usually implemented as **instances** of **classes** rather than **plain objects**.
-As a consequence, the use of GunDB normally requires the implementation of an interface layer which maps nodes to business data and vice-versa.
+Furthermore, business objects are mostly implemented as **instances** of **classes** rather than **plain objects**.
+As a consequence, the use of GunDB normally requires the implementation of an **interface layer** which maps nodes to business data and vice-versa.

+### Data Modelling ###

+A graph database contains nodes and links.
+Each node is individually addressable and has to be fetched separately - this should be taken into account when designing the mapping between business data and GunDB nodes.
+Items of business objects which always belong to these objects should probably be better kept within "their" object (unless size constraints enforce a separate node).
+On the other hand, items used in multiple places of a business application can naturally be stored in an own node.

 (more to come)